 Q: What should I wear?

 A: You will require comfortable, casual and semi-casual clothes for your safari to Africa.
-Please note that bright colours are not suitable for game-viewing and that game-drives are conducted in the early morning and late afternoon which can be cold, especially in winter.
+Please note that bright colors are not suitable for game-viewing and that game-drives are conducted in the early morning and late afternoon which can be cold, especially in winter.

 Q: What should I pack?